crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started.md

 #### Installing from source

-Should you opt for a source-based installation, we offer a brief video guide to assist you in the process.
+Should you opt for a source-based installation, you can follow the steps outlined [here](/getting_started/install_source.mdx).

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/-1xxkwQyI2M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Remediation Component